polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/index.md

 # Polkadot SDK Tutorials

 The Polkadot SDK provides a powerful framework for building custom blockchains that can operate either independently or as part of the larger Polkadot ecosystem.
-The Polkadot SDK encompasses a modular and extensible set of tools, libraries, and runtime components to streamline the creation of parachains, system chains, and standalone Substrate-based blockchains.
+The Polkadot SDK encompasses a modular and extensible set of tools, libraries, and runtime components to streamline the creation of parachains, system chains, and standalone Polkadot SDK-based blockchains.
 These tutorials guide you through your blockchain development journey, from creating your first local chain to deploying production-ready parachains.

 ## A Journey Through the Polkadot SDK